How much does your course cost?

 12. 8 full-length timed exams

-13. Guaranteed exam success
+13. 100% Guaranteed exam success

 No other course in the industry offers you a more complete preparation, and no full service course in the industry offers you a better price!

-to top
+back to top

-Yes, that’s why we are the lowest price full service patent bar review course in the industry.
+Yes, that’s why we are the lowest price, full service patent bar review course in the industry.

-to top
+back to top

-Do I get anything mailed to me?
+Is anything mailed to me?

-No, all of our material is completely web based, that’s why we are the lowest price full service patent bar review course in the industry.
+No, all of our material is completely web based; that’s why we are the lowest price full service patent bar review course in the industry.

-to top
+back to top

 Can I print out the material?